IPL Bio-Bubble: Franchises fret over WAGS, local drivers, security, hospitality | Sports-Games

 The BCCI is likely to hand over a comprehensive Standing Operating Procedure (SOP) to the eight franchises for the upcoming IPL in the UAE but there are a few pressing questions that all the stakeholders need to figure out in the coming days.
-While it is expected that most of the franchises will be starting to send their recce teams to the UAE to check out the facilities as well as what kind of bio-secure environments that can be created.
+While it is expected that most of the franchises will be starting to send their recce teams to the UAE to check out the facilities as well as what kind of bio-secure environments that can be created, there are concerns that remain.

 Some of the franchises have questions which probably BCCI will need to answer in their SOPs.
 Regarding players' families =================== This is a tricky issue that will totally depend on what BCCI states in its SOPs.
 A senior franchise official said that it will be "criminal" to keep players away from their partners and families for two months and that too in a sanitised environment where there will be least social contact during the course of the tournament.

-"During normal times, the wives and girlfriends, at times families join the players during a specified time but this is completely different scenario.
+"During normal times, the wives and girlfriends, join the players during a specified period but this is completely different scenario.
 If families travel, can they be confined to rooms without being able to move around normally?" an official asked.
 "There will be players who have kids aged between 3 to 5 and how do you keep them in a room for two months," he added.

 Will smaller boutique hotels or resorts work better? ================================= While top cricket teams are used to staying in five-star facilities but it is a difficult proposition to just rent out multiple five star hotels just for the team where other visitors won't be allowed.
 A senior BCCI official, who was an integral part of 2014 IPL in Dubai, feels that in the desert city, even three-star boutique hotels are as good as five star and there are resorts which are easier to be rented out completely.